CBFM/docs/git_intro.md

 #### Using a remote Git Server

 Now we remember what changes we have made and why.
 You've decided your work is at a point where you can't risk losing it, or you want to distribute it to collaborators or the world.
 That's where a service like [Github](www.github.com) or [Bitbucket](www.bitbucket.org) comes in.
 These are remote Git services that will save your Git repositories on a different server so you or others can always retreive them and see the commits and changes made over time.
 For personal use, this is a great way to backup your code / projects.
 For sharing, Github has become the defacto standard to share open-source projects as we will see shortly.
 Let's go ahead and add a remote server / project.
+First, let's take a few seconds and create a Github account if you don't have one already.
+Just go to www.github.com and sign up.
+It's free and easy.

-First, lets go to our Github accounts and create an empty repository.
+Lets go to our Github accounts and create an empty repository.

 Step By Step:
 1. Sign into your Github account.
 2. Click on the + with down facing arrow next to it, and select **new repository**.
 You will be presented with a page that contains several options.

 ![](/static/github_project.png)

 Let's go through each one.
 1. Repository Name: The project name.
 In our case let's just call it **darwin**.
 2. Description: A short, optional description of your project.
 We can leave this blank.
 3. Public / Private: On Github, all projects are public (open) as default.
 This means anyone can see everything in them.
 Most of the time this is OK, but if you want to keep a project private, or only share it with a few people, you'd want to choose the private option.
 Github charges a small monthly fee for private projects, but they are free on Bitbucket.
 4. Initialize this repository with a README: this can be helpful for others viewing your project to know what it is about.
 For our case, we can leave this blank for now.

 Finally, click the green **Create repository** button.